joeliuz6/joeliuz6.github.io/content/_index.md

 title: Home
 ---

-{{<figure src="https://animalcorner.org/wp-content/uploads/2020/07/Japanese-Dog-Breeds-Akita.jpg" title="This is me, which is me (我就是我，不一样的烟火)" width="450">}}
+{{<figure src="head.jpg" title="Envy is never blind, but contentment is also hot (羡慕而不盲目,知足也知火候)" width="450">}}

-I was born on Mars in 2011.
-Four days after my birth, I moved to the Earth with my family.
-There, what I saw shocked me greatly.

-这是我 2011 年在火星出生后第三天的照片。第四天，我被运往地球，在那里看到的东西把我吓傻了。
+Hi, there!
+I am a first-year Ph.D. student in the Computer Science Department at the University of Rochester.
+My advisor is [Prof. Hangfeng He](https://hornhehhf.github.io/).
+Before joining Prof. He's lab, I got my bachelor degree of Automation at South China University of Technology.

+My current research interests lie in trustworthness in large language models.
+Specially, I aim to develop robust evaluation methods for text generation tasks, such as summarization.
+Previously, I am also interested in efficient ML and hardware-software codesin.

+一个不懂计算机的计算机Ph.D.